Snapchat Adds New AR Experiences for the 2024 Olympics

-First off, Snapchat’s added a range of AR Lenses, including several created in partnership with the International Olympic Commission (IOC), which aim to showcase the spirit of the Games.
+First off, Snapchat’s added a range of AR Lenses, including several created in partnership with the International Olympic Committee (IOC), which aim to showcase the spirit of the Games.

 As per Snapchat: